mslhii/taskrecorder/README.md

 taskrecorder
 ============

 A simple Android button that records tasks.
-Has two parts:
+Has two parts: Happy New Year!

 Still needs product direction and UI.